Funding liquidity, credit risk and unconventional monetary policy in the Euro area: A GVAR approach: Results

-The simulated termination of the OMT delivers more dramatic increases in Italian and Spanish yields and CDS.
-Yields increase by around 6\% relative to the baseline scenario, CDS spreads shoot up by 1500 bps for Spain and by 800 bps for Italy.
-The German Bund is not affected, while the French yield increase by 1\%.
-Both core countries experience 200-bps increases in CDS.
-Repo trading volumes plummet, while the responses of repo rates are negative on impact and their final increases are smaller than in the LTRO shock.
+The simulated termination of the OMT delivers more dramatic increases in Italian and Spanish yields and CDS spreads.
+Yields are estimated to increase in both countries by around 6\% relative to the baseline scenario, but these estimates are subject to considerable uncertainty.
+CDS spreads shoot up (significantly) by 1500 bps for Spain and 900 bps for Italy.
+The German Bund is not affected, while the French yield increases by just 1\% in point estimate.
+Both ``core" countries experience 350-bps increases in CDS spreads, approximately.
+Repo trading volumes plummet (especially in Italy), while the responses of repo rates are negative on impact and their final increases are smaller than in the case of the LTRO shock.

-Finally, the APP shock exhibits the smallest effects.
-After reaching 30-40 bps on impact, the responses of government yields decline to 5-20 bps.
-Italy and Spain still witness the highest responses.
-CDS responses are negative on impact but end up unaffected, except for Spain (+30 bps in 2017).
+Finally, the APP shock provides the smallest (and all statistically non-significant) effects.
+After reaching 30-40 bps on impact, the responses of government yields converge to 5-20 bps in point estimates.
+Italy and Spain still exhibit the largest responses.
+CDS responses are negative on impact but end up at around zero, except for Spain (+30 bps in 2017).
 All repo trading volumes rise on impact, then turn negative and eventually decline by no more than 3\%.
-Repo rates increase by 10 bps at the end of the period.
+Repo rates increase by just 10 bps at the end of the period.

-To conclude, the OMT shock scenario is associated with the largest increases in Italian and Spanish government yields and CDS spreads and with the largest declines in repo trading volumes.
-It should be underlined, however, that the nature of the OMT shock is different from those of the other ECB programmes: purchased volumes are assumed to be halved, while the OMT dummy can only assume value 0 or 1, so that a complete termination of the programme is simulated.
+To conclude, the OMT shock scenario is associated with the largest estimated increases in Italian and Spanish government yields and CDS spreads, and with the largest declines in repo trading volumes.
+It should be stressed, however, that the nature of the OMT shock (complete termination of the programme) is different from that of the shocks to other ECB programmes (halving the amount of assets).